markus-zhang/xv6-labs-2025/lab_file_notes.md

 The code is in `sysfile.c` in branch `fs_touch`.
 This is a pretty easy piece of code as I only need to copy from `create()` and `sys_open()`.

 Now I want to write `find`.

+Jeez the API is so convoluted.
+Somehow all the conveninet functions like `iget()` are `static`, and there is NO WAY to call these functions from the API.
+For example, I cannot get an `struct inode` from a random path, such as "/".
+I don't understand why this is so convoluted.
+I wonder what is the Windows way to do it.